ElishaMayer/Project01_5997_2519_dotNet5779/README.md

   2. Extract the zip file.<br/>
   3. Open the "Project01_5997_2519_dotNet5779.sln" file in visual studio.<br/>
   4. In solution explorer click on Solution with the right mouse button and click on "Restore NuGet Packages".<br/>
-  5. Click with the right mouse button on the project named "PLWPF" and choose "Set as Startup Project".<br/>
+  5. To run the WPF inetrface click with the right mouse button on the project named "PLWPF" and choose "Set as Startup Project".<br/>
+  5. To run the Web Application inetrface click with the right mouse button on the project named "ReactUI" and choose "Set as Startup Project".<br/>
   6. Press Ctrl + F5 to run the program.<br/>

   The login username for administrator is "Admin" and the password is empty.
 Username and password can be changed in the settings.<br/><br/>